riicess/Swift-TroubleShooting-Guide/README.md

 > [!CAUTION]
 > Downgrading might be detected, likely not but still a risk of being banned.
 Just as there is a risk with exploiting, you have been warned.
 Use alts!

+> [!IMPORTANT]
+> Right now downgrading will make swift not execute so dont do this.

 You might want to downgrade if Swift hasn’t updated yet.
 Here’s how: